aaronkyle/social-development/data/social-indicator-data-sources.md

 #### [State Politics and Policy Quarterly Data Sources](http://www.ku.edu/pri/SPPQ/research.shtml)

 This site has time-series data for the American states on basic economic, political, and social information.
 Depending on the variable, the data coverage is from 1975 to 2001.
-[NOTE: While the United States is not a target-area for my analysis, the variables tracked in these datasets might offer inspiration for refining how social development can or ought to be measured.]

 #### [UN Economic Commission for Latin America and the Caribbean (ECLAC)](http://www.eclac.cl/estadisticas/default.asp?idioma=IN)